alvinwan/neural-backed-decision-trees/README.md

 Note `torchvision.models.resnet18` only supports 224x224 input.
 However, `nbdt.models.resnet.ResNet18` supports variable size inputs.
 See [Models](#models) for instructions on using your favorite image classification neural network.

+Examples:

-:arrow_right: **Example in ~30 lines**: See [`nbdt/bin/nbdt`](https://github.com/alvinwan/neural-backed-decision-trees/blob/master/nbdt/bin/nbdt), which loads the pretrained model, loads an image, and runs inference on the image in ~30 lines.
+**Example in ~30 lines**: See [`nbdt/bin/nbdt`](https://github.com/alvinwan/neural-backed-decision-trees/blob/master/nbdt/bin/nbdt), which loads the pretrained model, loads an image, and runs inference on the image in ~30 lines.
 This file is the executable `nbdt` in the previous section.

 # Convert Neural Networks to Decision Trees

+<i>Don't want to download?
+Try on MNIST in a pre-filled [Google Colab Notebook]().</i>

 **To convert your neural network** into a neural-backed decision tree, perform the following 3 steps: